NL2Code/NL2Code.github.io/_posts/2021-08-05-Incorporating Domain Knowledge through Task Augmentation for Front-End JavaScript Code Generation.md

 ---
-title: Front-end Field Binding Dataset for Code Generation
+title: Incorporating Domain Knowledge through Task Augmentation for Front-End JavaScript Code Generation
 author: coder
 date: 2021-08-05 00:00:00 +0800
-categories: [other]
+categories: [FSE]
 tags: [benchmarks]
 math: true
 ---

 ## 📙Proposed Benchmark

-- Benchmark Name: `Front-end Field Binding Dataset`
+- Benchmark Name: `Front-end Field Binding Dataset`[^front_end]
-- 📚Publisher/Date: `Other/2021`
+- 📚Publisher/Date: `FSE/2021`
 - 🏠Author Affiliation: Alibaba; Peking University
 - 🔗URL: [https://tianchi.aliyun.com/dataset/107819](https://tianchi.aliyun.com/dataset/107819)
 - Details: Front-end Field Binding Dataset is a dataset used to automatically generate corresponding code snippet based on natural language description, in the actual front-end development work.
 It includes 3 files, train.xlsx is a training file containing 2150 training samples; test.xlsx is a test file containing 150 test samples.
 Both training and testing samples consist of two parts: the former is the generated code, and the latter is the natural language description. variable.xlsx is a variable vocabulary, containing 15525 pieces of information，each piece is a variable name that is often used in the front end and its corresponding Chinese description.
 It can be used as additional information to assist code generation.
 The task is to automatically generate corresponding code snippet based on natural language descriptions.